hexbatch/apple-core/v1/docs/core-overview.md

         target attribute guid:
         target-from-state: literal string, number or regex (empty means always) can be used with the lifecycles
+        lifecycle: [] array of life cycles this script runs on, without looking at the target from-state, can be empty
+        recipient: //optional
-        lifecycle: [] array of life cycles this script runs on, without looking at the target from-state, can be empty recipient attribute: the script can only change the recipient attribute recipient token: if not empty, this token must be writable by the user of the action, the token does not have to be the target, and no other tokens will be written to
+            recipient attribute: the script can only change the recipient attribute recipient token: if not empty, this token must be writable by the user of the action, the token does not have to be the target, and no other tokens will be written to charge : //optional
+            charge_type: the type-group to charge with
+            charge_source_set: the token-set to remove tokens from
+            charge_destination_set: the token-set to put the tokens
         per-token: if true, this script runs per token that has the attribute meet requirements, and only its attribute can be changed if false then script runs per set, and all the set population tokens and their target attributes are looked at,  and any recipient token in the set can be changed.
         run-when-out-area: default false, else runs when token or type-group is outside of location bounds
+        run-when-in-area: default true runs when the token or type-group is inside the location bounds
+        script:
-        run-when-in-area: default true runs when the token or type-group is inside the location bounds md5 of script: makes sure the script is not changed when this is applied to any instantiated actions
+            md5 of script: makes sure the script is not changed when this is applied to any instantiated actions
             param_attributes: [] if not empty then these attributes must exist on the token or type-group for the action to run
             local_script_state: stored json and passed to script as an object, updated in the script.
 This is per instantiation
             local_script_state_init: the initial local_script_state
             global_script_state: shared by all instantiated actions, its initial state set in the definition of this action here
             script: input(target_tokens[], param-attribute-values,token-set, local script_state, global script state) : {array changed recipient attributes  {guid,value}, new script_state local and global}

 ----------------------------------------------------